-Area of interest: microRNA biogenesis and function at the single-cell level
+Area of interest: microRNA biology and single-cell biology

-The Friedländer group applies state-of-the-art computational and genomic methods to address fundamental questions in RNA biology.
-The focus is on quantitatively describing and functionally characterizing mammalian transcriptomes, and methods include next-generation sequencing of single and pooled cells, as well as development of source code and custom wet-lab protocols.
+The Friedländer group applies beyond-state-of-the-art computational and Omics methods to address fundamental questions in RNA biology.
+Our focus is on quantitatively describing and functionally characterizing mammalian transcriptomes, and methods include next-generation sequencing of single and pooled cells, as well as development of new algorithms and and experimental methods.

 Marc Friedländer (group leader)